oscarvalenzuela25/Microfrontend/README.md

 #### `container`

 - React
-- MF con webpack
+- MF with webpack

 #### `auth`

 - React
-- MF con webpack
+- MF with webpack

 #### `marketing`

 - React
-- MF con webpack
+- MF with webpack

 #### `dashboard`

 - Vue
-- MF con webpack
+- MF with webpack